erebelo/spring-mongodb-demo/README.md

 - **ConstraintValidator** is used to validate request fields and their associated business rules by declaring an annotation in the request class
 - **Logback/SLF4J** are employed to track application logs
 - **Global Exception Handler** is implemented to manage errors
-- The **Template Method** design pattern is utilized for different implementations of RestTemplate
+- **Template Method** design pattern used for different RestTemplate implementations

 ----------